aws/aws-iot-device-sdk-embedded-C/README.md

 ## Features

 The C-SDK simplifies access to AWS IoT Services.
 The SDK has been tested to work with AWS IoT Core and an open source MQTT broker to ensure high quality interoperability.
-The AWS IoT Device Shadow library is flexible to work any MQTT client and JSON parser library implementations.
-The MQTT client and JSON parser libraries in the C-SDK are offered as one choice without being tightly coupled with the rest of the SDK.
+The AWS IoT Device Shadow library is flexible to work with any MQTT client and JSON parser.
+The MQTT client and JSON parser libraries in the C-SDK are offered as choices without being tightly coupled with the rest of the SDK.
 The C-SDK contains the following libraries:

 ### MQTT